Genubath/BrainTank/README.md

 ## Simulation Rules
 _EDIT: Not all of the simulation rules have been reimplemented yet._

-Every time a trank becomes "idle" it will run the `think()` function associated with that brain to queue up more commands.
+Every time a train becomes "idle" it will run the `think()` function associated with that brain to queue up more commands.
 The tank then executes these, which can take a variable amount of time.
 Tanks can also fire shots in the direction they are facing.